 Okonomiyaki (pronounced "Oh-koh-no-mee-ya-kee") literally means, "whatever you like, fried."
 It became a staple dish in the Japanese diet after WWII when the country experienced a shortage of rice and flour became more widely used.
-At first used as a children's snack, okonomiyaki quickly became popular because of its versatility.
-People began adding whatever ingredients they had to the dish and topping it with Worchestershire sauce, which was newly introduced from the West.
+First used as a children's snack, okonomiyaki quickly became popular because of its versatility.
+People began adding whatever ingredients they had to the dish and topping it with Worcestershire sauce, which was newly introduced from the West.
 Okonomiyaki restaurants began opening, sometimes right in people's homes, to meet the demand for the dish.

 Basic Okonomiyaki dish

 Today, okonomiyaki is becoming popular across the globe because it is easy to customize to regional tastes with local ingredients.
-Popular non-traditional toppings include cheese, pesto, salami, jalapenos, olives, chile sauce, and hummus.
+Popular non-traditional toppings include cheese, pesto, salami, jalapenos, olives, chili sauce, and hummus.
 Okonomiyaki can accommodate dietary restrictions due to allergies or religious practices.